-[21] Share-based Compensation:
+[20] Share-based Compensation:

-The Company recognizes expense related to share-based payment transactions in which it receives employee services in exchange for (a) equity instruments of the Company or (b) liabilities that are based on the fair value of the enterprise's equity instruments or that may be settled by the issuance of such equity instruments.
+The Company recognizes expense related to share-based payment transactions in which it receives employee services in exchange for equity instruments of the Company.
 Share-based compensation cost for restricted stock units ("RSUs") is measured based on the closing fair market value of the Company's common stock on the date of grant.
 Share-based compensation cost for stock options is measured at the grant date, based on the fair-value as calculated by the Black-Scholes-Merton ("BSM") option-pricing model.
 The BSM option-pricing model incorporates various assumptions including expected volatility, estimated expected life and interest rates.
 The Company recognizes share-based compensation cost over the award's requisite service period on a straight-line basis.
 The Company recognizes a benefit from share-based compensation in the Consolidated Statements of Stockholders' Equity if an incremental tax benefit is realized.
 See Note I - Stock Based Compensation.